Birdsong, after so long

 It’s not just about birds and bees and trees.
 Skinks and geckos, two small native lizard species, are now often seen!
 Before we began the Tahi restoration project, these animals were absent or rarely spotted.

 In our many streams, lakes and wetlands, nine out of fifteen native fish species in Northland, New Zealand are now thriving – including marine/freshwater species such as mullet, and even fresh water crayfish (a local crustacean).
 We’re delighted to see these fish return to Tahi’s waterways – as healthy fish are a great indicator of healthy water!

 Thanks to our work restoring nearly 74.1 acres of wetlands (which had once been drained for farmland), as well as lakes, streams and damns, these fish can now move freely through our waterways.
 We’ve also planted shade trees and plants along the banks of our streams and wetlands, as native fish need cooler, shaded water to survive and flourish.

 Growing a Greener World

 At Tahi, we’re proud to say we have recorded 141 native species of plants and trees, including 19 re-introduced species and at least 2 self-introduced.

 These include 17 large trees such as Kahikatea, Kauri, Rimu, Pohutukawa, Totara, Puriri, Kohekohe and Karaka, which will grow to form canopies and shade.
 Native shrubs include Mahoe, Karamu, Ngaio, Koromiko and Kawakawa (to name but a few).

 Along with our canopy trees, we grow smaller trees such as Lancewood, Kohuhu, Lacebark and Karo.
 On the waterways, we have planted Flax, Cabbage Trees and Ribbonwood help prevent erosion on banks, similarly on sand dunes with Wiwi and Pingao.
 In our wetlands, rushes and sedges are vital to restoring water quality.

 Two notable species which have been dispersed by birds back into the forests are Mangaeo (Litsea calicaris) a future forest canopy tree, and Taurepo (Rhabdothamnus solandri or NZ Gloxinia), a small understory shrub that is important for nectar-feeding birds and reptiles.
 Most of our plants are grown from seed and cuttings taken from Tahi estate – further demonstration of our full circle philosophy.
-Download bird species list
+Download tree species list here.

 The Kidneys of the Land